pulp/pulp_container/docs/workflows/push.rst

     Having disabled the token authentication, only users with staff privileges (i.e., administrators) are allowed to push content to the registry.

+The registry supports cross repository blob mounting.
+When uploading blobs that already exist in the registry as a part of a different repository, the content is not being uploaded but rather referenced from another repository to reduce network traffic.

 ::